 Tyson Foods, Inc. Plans to employ about 250 Karen refugees from Myanmar (formerly Burma) at the company’s chicken processing complex in Wilkesboro, NC.
-The World Relief resettlement agency offices in High Point and Raleigh will be will be directing refugees to Tyson “to hire them in mass.”
+The World Relief resettlement agency offices in High Point and Raleigh will be directing refugees to Tyson “to hire them in mass.”
 This seems to be a prescription for employer abuse when refugees are not treated as individuals with varying levels of employability and various employment area interests but are instead directed in mass to employers in distant and sometimes isolated locations.
 I note that the State Department resettlement contract documents signed by World Relief require individual assessments via individual case management.
 How will Tyson treat these people when it knows it can order up more large batches of refugee workers to replace them if it wishes?

 A local church official says he was told that Tyson has carried out similar efforts in connection with its processing plant in Center, Texas, and with plants in Arkansas and Missouri.
 Tyson has also lured refugees in Texas, Iowa, Nebraska, and Kentucky.
 Tyson has a troubling history in their treatment of Hmong refugees as well.
 An article in the Wilkes Journal Patriot has details about the plans for Wilkesboro: